ocaml/ocaml.org/data/tutorials/wf_02_profiling.md

 this into assembly language, where do we put those commands?
 There needs to be some way to call those commands from outside, so they need to be labelled in some way.
-As you can see from the code snippet, OCaml solves this by taking the filename (`smallest.ml`), capitalizing it and adding `__entry`, thus making up a symbol called `Smallest__entry` to refer to the top level commands in this file.
+As you can see from the code snippet, OCaml solves this by taking the filename (`smallest.ml`), capitalising it and adding `__entry`, thus making up a symbol called `Smallest__entry` to refer to the top level commands in this file.